-The Afghan Hound, known for its long, silky coat, is a breed of dog popular for its show-worthy qualities.
-Though the breed originated in Afghanistan (where the breed name was Tazi), most of today’s Afghan Hounds are thought to have originated in early 20th century Great Britain.
+The Afghan hound, known for its long, silky coat, is a medium-large and slim breed of dog popular for its show-worthy qualities.
+Though the breed originated in Afghanistan (where the breed name was Tazi), most of today’s Afghan hounds are thought to have originated in early 20th century Great Britain.
 In addition to their striking appearance, Afghan hounds are known for their independence and self-confidence as well as their sweet, fairly quiet, and humorous nature around humans they are comfortable with.

-- Height: 25 to 27 inches at the shoulder
+HEIGHT: 25 to 27 inches at the shoulder

-- Coat: Long, thick, and fine
+COAT: Long, thick, and fine

-- Life Expectancy: 12 to 14 years
+LIFE SPAN: 12 to 14 years

 Characteristics of the Afghan Hound